tomstrand/Local-Weather-app/README.md

-This is a project from Free Code Camp.
-It is a weather app that show the local weather based on your location. it also show a forecast for the next 6 days
+This is a project from Freecodecamp.
+It is a weather app that show the local weather based on your location.
+It shows the weather at the given time, and a forecast for the next 6 days.
+A live project is found at: https://tomstrand.github.io/Local-Weather-app/